Using infrared heating in the workplace

 Some panels also offer dual functionality; for example they act as mirrors, and we have even come across restaurants using them as menu boards.
-You can also get infrared heating panels that have an storage heater core, helping to combine the benefits of infrared heating with the ability to take advantage of the Economy 7 tariff (which means you can ‘charge’ the heater when it is cheaper).

 One of the major benefits of infrared heating is that the panels are near enough maintenance-free, basically because they have no moving parts, and often manufacturers will offer 5 year guarantees to provide piece of mind.